HelpMe-Pls/react-ignition/README.md

 * use const over let in React applications
 – arrow functions can be used to keep your functions concise – classes are used to define components in React by extending them

+----------o0o----------

+## Basics in React:
+• React
+* use this.state and setState() to manage your internal component state – pass functions or class methods to your element handler – use forms and events in React to add interactions
+* unidirectional data flow is an important concept in React – embrace controlled components
+– compose components with children and reusable components
+* usage and implementation of ES6 class components and functional stateless components – approaches to style your components

+• ES6
+– functions that are bound to a class are class methods
+* destructuring of objects and arrays
+– default parameters

+• General
+– higher-order functions